ARTS & ADVOCACY

 Leading cultural experts and arts professionals discussing racial justice issues.

-If you would like to be notified of a live event please subscribe to our mailing list HERE.
+If you would like to be notified of future videos and live events

 Dr. David Canton speaks on Black artwork and the politics of artwork about race in America.